 This planning effort was supplemented by a grant to the Cook County Department of Emergency Management and Regional Security (EMRS) from FEMA through the Illinois Emergency Management Agency (IEMA).
-FEMA/IEMA hazard mitigation grants provide 75 percent in federal funds to a plan or a project and 25 percent non-federal funds are required as matching funds.
+FEMA/IEMA hazard mitigation grants provide 75 percent in federal funds for a plan, or a project and 25 percent non-federal funds are required as matching funds.